-A Digital Twin is a virtual model that replicates the real system behavior and allows to simulate its response under any condition.
-In the water sector, this allows utilities to have a deep understanding of their processes.
+A Digital Twin is a virtual model that replicates the real behavior of the system and simulates its response under any conditions.
+In the water industry, this enables utilities to fully understand the processes that are taking place.

 See all post or filter:

 Colombia is a water-rich country with a sound policy and strong public leadership.
 One of its main objectives is to ensure reliable access to water resources for the entire population. Álvaro Gentile, Idrica’s Country Manager in Colombia explains the topic in this article.

 Idrica has developed the first 5G-NR device specifically for the water industry.
 This piece of equipment, based exclusively on 5G-NR technology, will provide solutions to challenges which had been out of reach up until now, with millions of devices connected in very small areas.

 Pepe Chambó, Sales Specialist at Idrica: “An agnostic solution like GoAigua enables us to adapt to each AMI project”

 In this interview, Pepe Chambó, a Sales Specialist at Idrica, analyzes the benefits of AMI (Advanced Measurement Infrastructure) and the perception of the Return On Investment (ROI) obtained from it.